Hanabi-Live/hanabi-live/docs/INSTALL.md

 ## Installation for Production (Linux)

 These instructions assume you are running Ubuntu 18.04.1 LTS.
 Some adjustments may be needed if you are on a different flavor of Linux.
+Alternatively, you can follow the instructions for [Installation (Docker)](#installation-docker), although this is not recommended.

 * Make sure the package manager is up to date:
   * `sudo apt update`